-- Press to find the next listenable station up the frequency band.
+- Press ◀ to find the next listenable station down the frequency band. - Press to find the next listenable station up the frequency band.

 Scan function

 The scan function works in radio mode.

 Scan function in radio mode

 Press the SCAN control to hear a brief sampling of all listenable stations on the frequency band.
 Press the SCAN control again to stop the scan mode.